SergeyFM/SergeyFM/README.md

 👔   I've worked in IT presales for many years.
 I started as a sysadmin, then worked as a project manager, business analyst and continued in presales - POS terminals, payment software and related services.
 I've been researching, building and selling complex solutions all my life.
 <br>

-I have worked as a pre-sales person, a project manager, and a business analyst in three areas over the course of my life:
+I have significant experience in three areas:
 * Printing and document processing (worked at Xerox and Kyocera),
 * IoT projects for cars (Brightbox, C-Cars),
 * Banking and payment systems (Ingenico, Blockchain startup).